Gaza Strip: History

-1948 All-Palestine government
+1948–1959: All-Palestine government

+During the 1948 Palestine war and more specifically the 1948 Arab–Israeli War, tens of thousands of Palestinian refugees fled or were expelled to the Gaza Strip.
+By the end of the war, 25% of Mandatory Palestine's Arab population was in Gaza, though the Strip constituted only 1% of the land.
+The same year, the United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA) was established to administer various refugee programmes.

-On 22 September 1948, towards the end of the 1948 Arab–Israeli War, the All-Palestine Government was proclaimed in the Egyptian-occupied Gaza City by the Arab League.
-It was conceived partly as an Arab League attempt to limit the influence of Transjordan in Palestine.
-The All-Palestine Government was quickly recognized by six of the then seven members of the Arab League: Egypt, Syria, Lebanon, Iraq, Saudi Arabia, and Yemen, but not by Transjordan.
-It was not recognized by any country outside the Arab League.
+On 22 September 1948 (near the end of the Arab–Israeli War), in the Egyptian-occupied Gaza City, the Arab League proclaimed the All-Palestine Government, partly to limit Transjordan's influence over Palestine.
+The All-Palestine Protectorate was quickly recognized by six of the Arab League's then-seven members (excluding Transjordan): Egypt, Syria, Lebanon, Iraq, Saudi Arabia, and Yemen.

-After the cessation of hostilities, the Israel–Egypt Armistice Agreement of 24 February 1949 established the separation line between Egyptian and Israeli forces, and set what became the present boundary between the Gaza Strip and Israel.
-Both sides declared that the boundary was not an international border.
-The southern border with Egypt continued to be the international border drawn in 1906 between the Ottoman Empire and the British Empire.
+After the cessation of hostilities, the Israel–Egypt Armistice Agreement of 24 February 1949 established the line of separation between Egyptian and Israeli forces, as well as the modern boundary between Gaza and Israel, which both signatories declared not to be an international border.
+The southern border with Egypt was unchanged.

-Palestinians living in the Gaza Strip or Egypt were issued All-Palestine passports.
+Palestinians living in Gaza or Egypt were issued All-Palestine passports.
 Egypt did not offer them citizenship.
 From the end of 1949, they received aid directly from UNRWA.
-During the Suez Crisis (1956), the Gaza Strip and the Sinai Peninsula were occupied by Israeli troops, who withdrew under international pressure.
-The government was accused of being little more than a façade for Egyptian control, with negligible independent funding or influence.
-It subsequently moved to Cairo and dissolved in 1959 by decree of Egyptian President Gamal Abdul Nasser.
+During the Suez Crisis (1956), Gaza and the Sinai Peninsula were occupied by Israeli troops, who withdrew under international pressure.
+The All-Palestine government was accused of being little more than a façade for Egyptian control, with negligible independent funding or influence.
+It subsequently moved to Cairo and dissolved in 1959 by decree of Egyptian president Gamal Abdul Nasser.